paulross/skiplist/docs/source/introduction.rst

     sl.size()    // 2
     sl.at(1)     // 84.0

-The C++ SkipList is thread safe when compiled with the macro ``SKIPLIST_THREAD_SUPPORT``, then a SkipList can then be shared across threads:
+The C++ SkipList is thread safe when compiled with the macro ``SKIPLIST_THREAD_SUPPORT``, then a SkipList can then be shared across threads, such as:

 .. code-block:: cpp